gardener/gardener/docs/development/local_setup.md

 #### 7. Create a Shoot

 A Shoot requires a SecretBinding.
 The SecretBinding refers to a Secret that contains the cloud provider credentials.
-The Secret data keys are provider specific and you need to check the documentation of the provider to find out which data keys are expected (for example for AWS the related documentation can be found [here](https://github.com/gardener/gardener-extension-provider-aws/blob/master/docs/usage-as-end-user.md#provider-secret-data)).
+The Secret data keys are provider specific and you need to check the documentation of the provider to find out which data keys are expected (for example for AWS the related documentation can be found at [Provider Secret Data](https://github.com/gardener/gardener-extension-provider-aws/blob/master/docs/usage-as-end-user.md#provider-secret-data)).
 Adapt `dev/70-secret-provider.yaml` and `dev/80-secretbinding.yaml` and apply them.

 ```bash
 kubectl apply -f dev/70-secret-provider.yaml
 kubectl apply -f dev/80-secretbinding.yaml
 ```

 After the SecretBinding creation, you are ready to proceed with the Shoot creation.
-You need to check the documentation of the provider to find out the expected configuration (for example for AWS the related documentation and example Shoot manifest can be found [here](https://github.com/gardener/gardener-extension-provider-aws/blob/master/docs/usage-as-end-user.md)).
+You need to check the documentation of the provider to find out the expected configuration (for example for AWS the related documentation and example Shoot manifest can be found at [Using the AWS provider extension with Gardener as end-user](https://github.com/gardener/gardener-extension-provider-aws/blob/master/docs/usage-as-end-user.md)).
 Adapt `dev/90-shoot.yaml` and apply it.

 To make sure that a specific Seed cluster will be chosen or to skip the scheduling (the sheduling requires Gardener Scheduler to be running), specify the `.spec.seedName` field (see [here](../../example/90-shoot.yaml#L317-L318)).